 Are PMA Parts 100% Interchangeable with OEM Parts?

-The FAA stated in a 2008 Special Airworthiness Information Bulletin that PMA parts are valid replacements for their OEM equivalents.
-(Whether you’ll be allowed to exchange an OEM part with a PMA part will depend on your organization; see below.)
+The FAA stated in a 2008 Special Airworthiness Information Bulletin (SAIB) that PMA parts are valid replacements for their OEM equivalents.
+(Whether you’ll be allowed to exchange an OEM part with a PMA part will depend on your organization.
+See below for more information.)

 Do OEMs Approve PMA Parts?